-In 1927, the Colombian coffee growers joined to create an organization that would represent them nationally and internationally, work for their well-being and improve their quality of life.
+In 1927, the Colombian coffee growers joined together to create an organization that would represent them nationally and internationally, work for their well-being and improve their quality of life.

 In this way the Colombian Coffee Growers Federation (FNC) was born, seen today as one of the largest rural NGOs in the world.
 Our FNC is a non-profit organization, and is not affiliated with any political party.

 National Coffee Fund

 The National Coffee Fund (FoNC) is a parafiscal account, fed mainly by the coffee contribution (tax) paid for each pound of coffee exported, which allows financing the public goods and services that benefit all Colombian coffee growers, such as the purchase guarantee, scientific and technological research, the technical assistance provided by the Extension Service, and the promotion and marketing activities that have contributed to positioning Café de Colombia as the best mild washed coffee in the world.

 We are a private and federated entity; therefore, we have an administrative structure and a union one.

 We have departmental and municipal committees in all rural areas of the country where coffee is produced.
 Our headquarters is located in Bogotá DC, and we have representation offices in the United States, the Netherlands, Japan and China, key markets for Colombian coffee.

 Juan ValdezThe ambassador of Colombian coffee growers and coffee in the world.
 It symbolizes the values and traditions of the coffee culture.

 In the Federation we have managed to demonstrate management capacity, transparency and professionalism in everything we do, and this has been recognized nationally and internationally.